 There is no homework for this class.
 You are only asked to watch the movie clips and then take some time to seriously consider the following:

 Did you catch what the dad was listening to?
 Moby Dick… the story of one man’s relentless pursuit of revenge.
 Ahab’s never ending search for the great whale who attacked him and took his leg, and who in the end, after mortally wounding the whale with a spear is dragged along with him to death because he gets caught up in the harpoon line.
 I think this perfectly sums up the movie.
 Each character, whether they acknowledge it or not, is holding onto something.
 Holding onto a hurt, a mistake, a wound… and we get to see them struggle with it and finally let go, symbolized in the final “tap” at the end of the movie.
 What are we holding onto and what will it take to get us to a place where we too “tap” and let go?
 How does God factor into this?
-How can I let him into my life a little more this Christmas?
+How can I let him into my life a little more this Lent?